AIS's Directory of Health Plans requires you to select one or more search criteria in order to submit a search.

 A: Blue Cross and Blue Shield licensees are indicated with a "TRUE/FALSE" checkbox in the main Enrollment Data Spreadsheet, and you can search for them specifically on the Online Search Tool by indicating Yes in the "BCBS Affiliate?" option.
 For more information about what it means to be a BCBS plan and how they compare to other plans in insurance markets, please CLICK HERE.

-Q: Why is the enrollment total listed for the insurer I’m researching so much lower than the total the total the insurer cites on its website?
+Q: Why is the enrollment total listed for the insurer I’m researching so much lower than the total the insurer cites on its website?

 A: In most cases, the insurer is likely including non-medical enrollment in the total cited on its website.
 This can include enrollment related to behavioral services, limited benefit plans, care management, dental plans, long-term support care, pharmacy benefit management and other types of services or care.
 Many of these members may be already counted in the insurer’s medical enrollment, or under another insurer’s medical enrollment.
 To avoid this kind of double-counting, the Directory only counts primary medical enrollment.